Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Ready to Compare Options for Your Home?

 Get a free quote from Okanagan Patio Covers.
-We’ll walk through both options, show you material samples, and help you choose the solution that fits your home and budget.
+We’ll show you material samples, talk through why a permanent cover beats a seasonal awning, and design the right solution for your home and budget.

 Get Your Free Quote